 Books/Supplies: an expense allowance for the materials required for class.

 Housing/Food: is an expense allowance for food and shelter while living on campus, off campus or commuting from home during the period of enrollment.
-Expenses for housing and food and how they are paid will vary depending on where you will live only.
-Charges for University housing are assessed by the University according to the type of housing and meal plan selected and are billed by the Bursar.
+Expenses for housing and food and how they are paid will vary depending on where you will live.
+Charges for University housing are assessed by the University according to the residence hall and meal plan selected and are billed by the Bursar.

 Transportation: a personal expense allowance for travel back and forth from permanent place of residence and around campus.